We compare what's there to find the best deals for you.

 Book budget hotels or treat yourself to some fine Scottish hospitality in one of Aberdeen's luxury hotels...

 The vast range of Aberdeen hotels reflects how in demand accommodation is in the city thanks to its industrial neighbours.
-Not only that, Aberdeen hotels are also a great base from which to explore both the city and the breath-taking Scottish Highlands.
+Not only that, Aberdeen is also a great base from which to explore both the city and the breath-taking Scottish Highlands.

 Hotels can be found at a wide variety of locations across the city in all different price categories.
 Many are within easy reach of fascinating attractions such as the Aberdeen Art Museum and the Maritime Museum.
 You can find all the major chains of hotels in Aberdeen.
 These include budget brands such as Travelodge, Premier Inn and the Holiday Inn Express.
 Aberdeen is also home to hotels such as Best Western, Jurys, Thistle, Mercure, Macdonald, Marriot, Hilton and Copthorne.